 The Warming Hut - a snack bar serving hot dogs, nachos, turkey legs, snacks, beverages and ice cream.

 Can I bring my own cooler into BB?

 Coolers are allowed in BB, however no alcoholic beverages or glass containers are to be carried into the water park.

 Are there reserved chairs or cabanas available?

-Polar Patios - Cabanas: There are 4 Premium spaces are available for rental daily.
-This includes an attendant and waiter service, private lockers, all day drink mugs, cooler stocked with ice and bottled water, lounge furniture, tables and rental towels for 6.
+Polar Patios - Cabanas: There are 15 premium spaces available for rental daily.
+This includes an attendant and waiter service, private lockers, all-day drink mugs, cooler stocked with ice and bottled water, lounge furniture, tables and rental towels for 6.
 The Premium spaces accommodate up to 6 guests.
 Cost as of Summer 2012 is $213 during off-season dates ($226.85 with tax) and $300 ($319.50 with tax) during peak season dates.
 Additional guests can be added for $25 each.
 Guests will be given a bracelet that allows access to the private area.

 Advance reservations may be made up to 180 days out by calling 407-WDW-PLAY (407-939-7529).
 Full payment is required when making the reservation.
 If you must cancel, you must do so before 9:00 am the day before your reservation.
 If the park is closed all day on your reserved day for any reason, you will get a refund.
 If you did not make prior arrangements, you can stop at Snowless Joe's to check same-day availability.